triton-inference-server/model_analyzer/docs/config_search.md

 The configuration sweep described above, will sweep through 8 configs = (2 `max_batch_size`) \* (2 `max_queue_delay_microseconds`) \* (2 `instance_group`) values.

-## Quick Search

-Quick search is enabled by adding the parameter `--run-config-search-mode quick` to the CLI.

-It uses a hill climbing algorithm to search the configuration space, looking for the maximal objective value within the specified constraints.
-In the majority of cases this will find greater than 90% of the maximum objective value (that could be found using a brute force search), while needing to search less than 10% of the configuration space.

-It will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the default concurrency range before generation of the summary reports.

 ### Examples of Additional Model Config Parameters

 As mentioned in the previous section, manual configuration search allows you to